 27 October 2020: Milana Aronov (CHM, University of Warwick) will speak about her PhD project, A History of Autism and Behavioural Therapies through the Prism of Children's Everyday Life Environments (France, 1960-1990).

-17 November 2020: Adrian Kane-Galbraith (History Department University of Washington) will speak to a pre-circulated dissertation chapter.
+17 November 2020: Adrian Kane-Galbraith (History Department University of Washington) will present work addressing "The Birth of the NHS Gender Identity Clinic, 1966-1970"

 1 December 2020 Dr Andrew Burchell (CHM, University of Warwick) will speak about his new work exploring health and wellbeing in the Mass Observation Project archives.